 Mapping intent is essential.
 “How to fix a leaky faucet” is informational; “emergency plumber near me” is transactional.
 Align content type with intent to get the right visitors.

-This is where long-tail keywords shine: their specificity often reveals intent clearly, which makes content easier to match to searcher needs.
+Long-tail keywords often reveal intent clearly, which makes content easier to match to searcher needs.

 Creating a Simple Prioritization Score